Do you want to know how to easily share Power BI reports and dashboards with free and external users? If so, you’ve come to the right place.

 Pros

-- Resharing available: You can allow resharing within your organization (but not with external people).
+- Resharing can be enabled within your organization, but not with external people.

-- Private sharing links available.
-You can use the Azure Private Link feature to provide secure access for data traffic in Power BI (requires a bit of set up).
+- Private sharing links are available through Azure Private Link, which provides secure access for data traffic in Power BI with some setup.

 Cons